 RIPA defines a Covert Human Intelligence Source (CHIS) as a person (source) who establishes and/or maintains a personal or other relationship with a person for the purpose of: covertly using the relationship to obtain information or to provide another person with access to information or, covertly disclosing information obtained through the relationship.
 A CHIS is deployed in a manner intended to ensure that the target is unaware of the investigation or the purpose of the relationship between the source and the target.
 The Council has never sought to make use of the CHIS provision.
-The Policy requires that if the use of CHIS is being contemplated, the officers concerned should seek the appropriate advice from other organisations that more commonly use CHIS surveillance, such as the Police.

-- 3.3 The council can only grant an authorisation under RIPA for the use of directed surveillance where the local authority is investigating particular types of criminal offences.
+The Policy requires that if the use of CHIS is being contemplated, the officers concerned should seek the appropriate advice from other organisations that more commonly use CHIS surveillance, such as the Police. - 3.3 The council can only grant an authorisation under RIPA for the use of directed surveillance where the local authority is investigating particular types of criminal offences.
 These are criminal offences which attract a maximum custodial sentence of six months or more or criminal offences relating to the underage sale of alcohol or tobacco.
 These latter offences would, in any event, be matters for Kent County Council trading standards. - 3.4 The Council may only authorise directed surveillance where it is both necessary and proportionate to the investigation or operation being undertaken and to what is being sought to achieve in terms of evidence gathering.
 The Authorising Officers have a key role in carefully scrutinising all applications for the use of RIPA powers under a specific authorisation.
 Authorising Officers must ensure that authorisations are granted only in appropriate cases and that the extent of all authorisations are clearly set out. - 3.5 The last authorisation for directed surveillance was granted on 1 June 2012.

-4. THE POLICY

-- 4.1 The policy is attached as shown in the Appendix 1. - 5.
-LEGAL/FINANCIAL AND OTHER CONTROLS/POLICY MATTERS - 5.1 Legal Officer's Comments

-The RIPA codes of practice advises that the elected members of a local authority should set the RIPA policy at least once a year.
+4. THE POLICY 4.1 The policy has been reviewed and updated as necessary and is attached as shown in the Appendix 1.
+5. LEGAL/FINANCIAL AND OTHER CONTROLS/POLICY MATTERS 5.1 Legal Officer's Comments The RIPA codes of practice advises that the elected members of a local authority should set the RIPA policy at least once a year.
 This is reflected in the council's RIPA policy.

-5. 2 Finance Officer's Comments (CS)

-There are no direct financial implications arising from this report

-5.3 Diversities and Equalities Implications

-No implications arising directly from this report.

-6. CONTACT OFFICER AND BACKGROUND DOCUMENTS

-Councillors with any questions arising from this report should contact the following officer prior to the meeting:
+5. 2 Finance Officer's Comments There are no direct financial implications arising from this report 5.3 Diversities and Equalities Implications No implications arising directly from this report.
+6. CONTACT OFFICER AND BACKGROUND DOCUMENTS Councillors with any questions arising from this report should contact the following officer prior to the meeting: Amandeep Khroud - Assistant Director of Governance and Law Telephone: 01303 853253 E-mail: Amandeep.khroud@folkestone-hythe.gov.uk The following background documents have been relied upon in the preparation of this report: None Appendices: